mattdangerw/keras-text-generation/README.md

 If your goal is just computational speed or low memory footprint, go with those projects!
 Pretty much the appeal here is using Keras.
-If you want an easy declarative language to try new approaches, this is a good place to start.
+If you want an easy declarative framework to try new approaches, this is a good place to start.

 #### Can we add a command line flag for a different optimizer, RNN cell, etc.?